15q15 Deletion

 - Gastrointestinal reflux and feeding issues

-- Sideways curvature of the spine, also called scoliosis
+- Sideways curve of the spine, also called scoliosis

 - Brain changes seen on magnetic resonance imaging (MRI)